c-streams/Pneumonia/README.md

 ### Artificial Intelligence as Clinical Decision Support Systems

 Artificial intelligence (AI) has the potential to revolutionize the field of radiology and transform image based medical diagnostics and treatment.
-While even highly trained physicians may see hundreds of thousands of X-rays in the course of their training and career, a machine learning model can be trained on millions.
+Currently, it can take some time to diagnose pneumonia.
+A doctor will examine the patient for outward symptoms and take a chest X-ray.
+If there is fluid or congestion a radiologist can diagnose pneumonia and might order further tests to identify the cause.
+The type of pneumonia can sometimes be determined from the X-ray.
+Without getting into the medical details, the differences are subtle, which is why further tests are usually performed to determine the right treatment.
+With additional tests, the diagnostic process gets bogged down.
+There is therefore value in automating part of this diagnostic process by eliminating the need for additional tests to speed up time to diagnosis, allow doctors to quickly treat their patients.
+Machine learning models are able to pick up on these subtle differences to identify the presence of pneumonia and its likely cause.
 Interpretability and reliability, however, remain challenges for such AI diagnostic systems [2].
 These challenges notwithstanding, these systems can still play an important role as a support system for human experts in expediting disease screening processes and serving as a second opinion (Figure 2).

 <img src="https://github.com/c-streams/Pneumonia/blob/master/images/ai.png">

-Armed with AI systems, studies have shown that physicians make more accurate predictions, leading to better patient outcomes [3].
+Armed with AI systems, studies have shown that physicians make more accurate predictions than either the system or doctor alone, leading to better patient outcomes [3].

 ### Problem Statement

-My goal was to build a convolution neural network from scratch (i.e. newly trained weights) to diagnose pneumonia from pediatric chest X-rays and evaluate its performance against a transfer learning approach with the prebuilt VGG16 and InceptionV3 Keras models trained on the ImageNet dataset.
+My goal was to address this problem of slow diagnostic processes, specifically for pediatric pneumonia, and utilize 2 different machine learning approaches: convolutional neural networks and transfer learning.

 <img src="https://github.com/c-streams/Pneumonia/blob/master/images/problem.png">

 I split this project into two parts, defined by a binary classification problem and a multi-class classification problem.
 Identifying pneumonia from normal cases and then distinguishing bacterial and viral pneumonia from normal cases (Figure 3).
+For each problem, I built a convolution neural network from scratch (i.e. newly trained weights) and evaluated its performance against a transfer learning approach with the prebuilt VGG16 and InceptionV3 Keras models trained on the ImageNet dataset.

 ### Dataset